HamzaSardar/TorchFoam/README.md

 # TorchFoam
 A package to run OpenFOAM simulations, extract and process the data for use in PyTorch.
+Requires Python v3.8.10.

 ## Interfacing with OpenFOAM:
 The `PyFoam` library is used to interface with openFOAM.
 This library includes useful classes which introduce an intuitive way to set up parameters for an OpenFOAM simulation from within a python script.